mfoud444/Saudi-Horse-Cup/pp.md

 ## 4.1 Explainability and Theory Building

 Our sentiment analysis of tweets related to the Saudi Horse Cup revealed several key findings that contribute to the understanding of public perception towards major sporting events.
-The BERT-based model we employed demonstrated high accuracy in classifying tweet sentiments, with an overall accuracy of 83.84% on the test dataset (Table 4.2).
+The BERT-based model we employed demonstrated high accuracy in classifying tweet sentiments, with an overall accuracy of 83.84% on the test dataset (Table 1).
 This robust performance allows us to draw meaningful conclusions from the analyzed data.

-The sentiment distribution (Figure 4.2) showed a strong positive bias, with 79.3% of tweets expressing positive sentiment towards the Saudi Horse Cup.
-This overwhelmingly positive reception suggests that the event successfully generated enthusiasm and engagement among Twitter users.
-Such a favorable response aligns with previous research indicating that well-organized sporting events can significantly enhance public perception and stakeholder satisfaction [35].

-Table 4.2: Evaluation Results on Test Dataset
+Table 1: Evaluation Results on Test Dataset

 | Metric    | Value   |
 |-----------|---------|